 - Promote a long-term, equitable recovery from COVID-19 that provides all Californians with high-quality, accessible jobs.

-- Encourage the creation of regional economic roadmaps that invest in sectors that will thrive in a carbon-free future while also fostering long-term economic prosperity.
+- Encourage the creation of regional economic roadmaps that invest in sectors that will thrive in a carbon-free future while fostering long-term economic prosperity.

 - To optimize recovery efforts and promote long-term economic resilience, align and leverage state, federal, charitable, and private-sector initiatives.

 - Integrate neighborhood people’s priorities into regional planning processes.

 The CERF is divided into 13 regions.
 San Bernardino and Riverside Counties are included in the Inland Empire Region.

 There will be two phases of the Community Economic Resilience Fund program, and they are as under:

 During Phase I, each CERF Region will receive a $5 million grant to help them establish innovative, focused regional economic roadmaps to help them create high-quality employment and build a more fair economy that benefits everyone.